-Subsection (c)(2).
+Subsection (dc)(2).
 Duty to Investigate.
 This subsection incorporates the traditional fiduciary duty to investigate, using language from UPIA § 2(d).
 The subsection requires persons who make investment and management decisions to investigate the accuracy of the information used in making decisions.

-Subsection (d)(1).
+Subsection (fd)(1).
 Prudent Decision Making.
-Subsection (d)(1) takes much of its language from UPIA § 2(c).
+Subsection (fd)(1) takes much of its language from UPIA § 2(c).
 In making decisions about whether to acquire or retain an asset, the institution should consider the institution's mission, its current programs, and the desire to cultivate additional donations from a donor, in addition to factors related more directly to the asset's potential as an investment.

-Subsection (d)(1)(C) reflects the fact that some organizations will invest in taxable investments that may generate unrelated business taxable income for income tax purposes.
+Subsection (fd)(31)(C) reflects the fact that some organizations will invest in taxable investments that may generate unrelated business taxable income for income tax purposes.

 Assets held primarily for program-related purposes are not subject to UMIFA (200-).
 The management of those assets will continue to be governed by other laws applicable to the institution.
 Other assets may not be held primarily for program-related purposes but may have both investment purposes and program-related purposes.
-Subsections (a) and (d)(1)(H) indicate that a prudent decision maker can take into consideration the relationship between an investment and the purposes of the institution and of the institutional fund in making an investment that may have a program-related purpose but not be primarily program-related.
+Subsections (a) and (f)(8)(d)(1)(H) indicate that a prudent decision maker can take into consideration the relationship between an investment and the purposes of the institution and of the institutional fund in making an investment that may have a program-related purpose but not be primarily program-related.
 The degree to which an institution uses an asset to accomplish a charitable purpose will affect the weight given that factor in a decision to acquire or retain the asset.

-theory in modern investment practice.
+Subsection (gd)(2).
+Portfolio Approach.
+This subsection reflects the spread of portfolio theory in modern investment practice.
 The language comes from UPIA § 2(b), which follows the articulation of the prudent investor standard in Restatement (Third) of Trusts: Prudent Investor Rule § 227(a) (1992).